ftravers/missing-links/om-next-tutorial.md

 the `:target` a remote, if we then also return `:remote true` in our returned map from the reader, then our remote functions will also be called.

+## Adding in the remote<a id="sec-4-3" name="sec-4-3"></a>

+So we want to send our stuff to a backend server.
+Om next creates a default hook for this.
+So basically what happens again, is that our reader will get called twice, once for trying to satisfy our query from our local state, and once for trying to get the information from the backend.

+If we return `:remote true` in our reader response map, the remote hooks will get triggered.
+So lets see this in action.
+First lets wire up some basic 'remotes'.

+First we must write a function that will be our remote query hook:

+    (defn my-remoter
+      [qry cb]
+      (log "remote query" (str qry))
+      (cb {:some-param "some value"}))

+And lets wire this into the reconciler.

+    (def reconciler
+      (om/reconciler
+       {:state app-state
+        :parser parser
+        :send my-remoter}))

+GIT BRANCH: simple-remote

 We can verify that at the REPL: